Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Jacobi Mandelstuff

-\paragraph{} The renormalization on the base space of dynamical systems can be lifted to the fiber bundle of operators \cite{Kni95}. \footnote{The picture is that over every point $T$, there is a fibeer given as a Von Neumann Algebra.} If we start with a Jacobi operator $L$, applying the map $L^2+c Id$ produces operators which are no more Jacobi operators in general.
+\paragraph{} The renormalization on the base space of dynamical systems can be lifted to the fiber bundle of operators \cite{Kni95}. \footnote{The picture is that over every point $T$, there is a fiber given as a Von Neumann Algebra defined by $T$.} If we start with a Jacobi operator $L$, applying the map $L^2+c Id$ produces operators which are no more Jacobi operators in general.
 We therefore apply the inverse operation, which has two branches.
 This works nicely and produces again Jacobi operators.
 Given $c$ outside the Mandelbrot set, there are two operators $D=m^{\pm} \sigma + (m^{\pm} \sigma)^*$ such that $D^2+c=L$.
 The new functions $m^{\pm}$ are in the real case the {\bf Titchmarsh-Weyl functions} related to the stable and unstable {\bf Oseledec spaces} of the hyperbolic $SL(2,\mathbb{C})$-transfer cocycle obtained from $L$.
 We write $\phi(L)=D$.
 We have now a renormalization map $(T,L) \to (S,D)$, where $S^2=T$ and $L=D^2+c$ (more precisely two copies of $L$) on each ergodic component one.
 Now define the {\bf Jacobi Mandelbrot set} as the complement of complex energies $c$ for which the operators $\phi^n(L)$ converge to a bounded operator.

-\paragraph{} On the spectral level, we have $\sigma(L) = \sigma(D)^2 + c$.
+\paragraph{} On the spectral level, the spectrum as a set satisfies $\sigma(L) = \sigma(D)^2 + c$.
 This means that we necessarily need the Jacobi Mandelbrot set to include the standard Mandelbrot set.
 We know that for $|c|$ large enough, the map $\phi$ is a contraction in the space of bounded operators.
 Let $JM$ denote the Jacobi Mandelbrot set.
 So far we only know

 \begin{thm} The set $JM$ satisfies $M \subset JM \subset \mathbb{C}$ and is compact. \end{thm}